bemisguided/atreus/README.markdown

 Atreus is a high-level client for the [Apache Cassandra](http://cassandra.apache.org/ "Apache Cassandra") NoSQL database.
 The goal of Atreus is to provide a client with an intuitive API that reduces the difficulty of adopting Cassandra.

 Atreus is still under development and should be considered _alpha_ at the moment.
+The official web site can be found at [atreus.bemisguided.com](http://atreus.bemisguided.com/).

 ## Features

 Atreus has the following features:

-* Uses a session-based abstract layer similar to ORM tools such as Hibernate
+* Uses a session-based abstraction layer similar to ORM tools such as Hibernate
 * Type converters to handle serialization of Objects and primitives to and from Cassandra
 * Configurable to perform writes in batch or immediately against a Cassandra Cluster
 * Configurable to read rows and columns eagerly or lazily